Hilton Honors Aspire Card Review: Big Savings From Annual Travel Credits

 The is a mid-tier credit card, with an annual fee of $95.

-You’ll earn 12 points per dollar at Hilton, and 6 points per dollar on groceries, dining and gas.
 With the Surpass card, you’ll get Hilton’s mid-tier Gold status.
 Hilton Gold status does come with free breakfast at Hilton properties.

 An occasional Hilton traveler may get most of the benefit from Gold status rather than top-tier Diamond status.